 - Spoon the batter into your pan and smooth out the surface.
 Bake for about 70-90 minutes, just until a toothpick inserted near the center comes out without wet batter on it.
 If the surface seems to be browning too quickly, loosely lay a piece of foil over the top toward the end of the baking time.

 - Let the cake cool for 15 minutes, then invert onto a plate.
-Brush the orange syrup over the entire surface of the cake.
+Whisk the syrup ingredients together and brush it over the entire surface of the warm cake.
 Let cool completely and then wrap well in plastic and set aside for 24 hours at room temperature.

 - Mix the confectioner's sugar with just enough half and half or milk to make a thick glaze.
 Start with 3 tablespoons, stir well, and go from there.
 Add just a little at a time and stir well.
 I like to let the glaze sit for a few minutes to allow any lumps to dissolve.
 Spoon the glaze over the surface of the cake, and then let harden before slicing.